 BrauKon, a German brewing system manufacturer, installed a 15-barrel setup at the facility.
 Enix also invested in a water purification system that gives its beer a crisp, clean taste.

 “It’s like the Mercedes of brewing systems,” Victor Rodriguez says.

-A test batch was brewed last week and beer should start filling customers’ growlers and glasses — available in three sizes, ranging from a small cup to a pint — by late July.
-The owners hope to can their beers in the near future.
+Along with offering growlers and glasses — available in three sizes, ranging from a small cup to a pint, the owners plan to can their beers in the near future.

-Using fresh, locally sourced ingredients, chef Sean Skerrette will serve modern and traditional Spanish dishes, Italian cicchetti and Grecian mezza.
-Pizzas and flatbreads, as well as beer, will be available at the upstairs bowling alley, which has been given a makeover.
+Using fresh, locally sourced ingredients, chef Sean Skerrette serves modern and traditional Spanish dishes, Italian cicchetti and Grecian mezza.
+Pizzas and flatbreads, as well as beer, are available at the upstairs bowling alley, which has been given a makeover.

-In addition to hosting league play, the eight-lane bowling alley will be open to the public.
-Several nights a week, live bands or DJs will bring music to the beer garden.
+In addition to hosting league play, the eight-lane bowling alley is open to the public.

 Lavinia Rodriguez, David’s wife and the marketing manager for the brewery, says she wants Enix to be a family-friendly place with a fenced-in area where kids can play while their parents enjoy a well-deserved beer.